bioinfo-pf-curie/scChIP-inDrop/docs/usage.md

 - `--starIndex` - Path to STAR index
 - `--gtf` - Path to GTF file
 - `--bed12` - Path to bed12 file
+- `--blackList` - Path to a blacklist bed file

 ### `--genomeAnnotationPath`